Try These 5 Canadian Apps For an Instant $50 Loan

 Editor’s Note: Overdraft Apps provides detailed product reviews and recommendations based upon extensive research and our own hands-on testing.
 We may earn a referral fee when you sign up for or purchase products mentioned in this article.

 30-SECOND SUMMARY: 47% of Canadians live paycheck to paycheck (you might be the same).
-To help you cover expenses and make it to payday, we compared 3 new apps offering overdrafts and early access to your wages.
-Read on for our full breakdown of Bree, KOHO and Nyble including costs, hidden fees and how to increase your borrowing limit.
+To help you cover expenses and make it to payday, we compared 5 apps offering overdrafts and early access to your wages.
+Read on for our full breakdown of Bree, KOHO, Nyble, Woveo & Wagepay including costs, hidden fees and how to increase your borrowing limit.

 Short on cash?